 More Than 600 People Now Missing In California's Deadliest Fire

-Authorities say more than 600 people are missing in the wake of the Northern California wildfire known as the Camp Fire, a number that has ballooned rapidly and is expected to continue to fluctuate.
+More than 600 people are missing in the wake of the Northern California wildfire known as the Camp Fire, authorities say.
+It's a number that has ballooned rapidly and is expected to continue to fluctuate.
 The Butte County Sheriff's Office had said late Wednesday that 130 people were missing; on Thursday evening, the list had grown to 631.

 However, that number may include people who escaped to safety and do not realize they are being searched for.

 The death toll also rose after seven sets of remains were discovered on Thursday.
-At least 63 people have died in the fire, which has burned through at least 218 square miles of land and consumed the town of Paradise.
+At least 63 people have died in the fire, which has burned through more than 220 square miles of land and consumed the town of Paradise.

 The fire is the deadliest, and the most destructive, in California history.
 Nearly 10,000 homes have been destroyed.